Effective December 7, 2019

 12.2 Duration of this DPA.
 This DPA shall remain in effect until, and automatically expire upon, deletion of all Personal Data by Ping Identity as described in this DPA.

 12.3 Amendments.
-If an amendment to this DPA, including its exhibits, is required in order to comply with applicable Data Protection Laws and Regulations, both parties will work together in good faith to promptly execute a mutually agreeable amendment to this DPA reflecting the requirements set out by the applicable Data Protection Laws and Regulations.
+If an amendment to this DPA is required in order to comply with applicable Data Protection Laws and Regulations, both parties will work together in good faith to promptly execute a mutually agreeable amendment to this DPA reflecting the requirements set out by the applicable Data Protection Laws and Regulations.